-In the 50s, 60s and 70s clocks were often objects of high style, designed to add a finishing touch to any modern contemporary home.
+In the 1960s and 1970s clocks were objects of high style, designed to add a finishing touch to any modern contemporary home.
 They took on a similar style to the furniture and decor favoured at the time.
 In the fifties, clocks reflected the early contemporary style, in the 60s as this style evolved, so did the look of clocks used in the main rooms of the house.
 As Scandinavian style furniture became popular, so teak became a fashionable look for clocks.

 Retro sunburst clock

 The sunburst clock is a retro clock that really makes an impact.
 The example above is from the 60s.
 It was made by British clockmaker, Metamec.
 Metamec produced some of the most stylish clocks of the 50s and 60s.
 This example would have complemented a modern style home in the 60s.

 The sunburst clock, right, is a later model from the 70s.
 It uses teak wood for the sunburst effect.
 This fitted in well with contemporary home decor.